-We have learned the electric Potential and potential energy in another article.
-Now, in this article, we are going to discuss the equipotential surface and its properties.
-Here we will consider that the equipotential surface is in a uniform electric field.
-In a uniform electric field, the strength of the field is equal at every point and electric field lines are straight and parallel lines.
+We have learned the electric Potential and potential energy in other articles.
+In this article, we are going to discuss the equipotential surface and its properties.
+Here we will consider that the equipotential surface in a uniform electric field.
+That means the strength of the electric field is equal at every point and electric field lines are straight and parallel lines.

 What is an equipotential surface?